mcxiaoxiao/MMSQL/README.md

 ### 1. Generate Responses with LLM

-Use the `llm_generation.py` (Default) or `multi-agent.py` (Multi-agent) script to generate responses for the MMSQL test set.
+Use the `llm_generation.py` (Default setting) or `multi-agent.py` (Multi-agent setting) script to generate responses for the MMSQL test set.
 You can choose between huggingface or api based LLMs.

 ```bash
 python python llm_generation.py outputs/Llama-3-70B.json